mozilla/id-specs/browserid/index.md

 #### Locating the Public Key

-An Identity Certificate SHOULD reference, using the normal JWT mechanism, the <tt>kid</tt> of the public key that should be used for verification.
+An Identity Certificate SHOULD reference, using the normal JWT mechanism, the `kid` of the public key that should be used for verification.
 This is indicated in the JWT header:

     {"typ":"JWT", "alg":"RSA", "kid": "key-2011-04-29"}